ousatov-ua/current-dotfiles/README.md

 <https://github.com/ryanoasis/nerd-fonts>

+Use from ./other/fonts/

+Ubuntu mono is the best for now

 `brew tap homebrew/cask-fonts`

 `brew install --cask font-inconsolata-nerd-font`

 `brew install --cask font-robotomono-nerd-font`

 narrow: `brew install --cask font-victor-mono-nerd-font`

 For victor-mono remove 'italic' to use in Jetbrains IDEA